-David Azar is an attorney in California who focuses his practice on class actions on behalf of defrauded investors and consumers, as well as disputes regarding contracts, partnerships, closely-held corporations, corporate governance, and other complex commercial matters for businesses and individuals.
+Mr. Azar focuses his practice on class actions on behalf of defrauded investors and consumers, as well as disputes regarding contracts, partnerships, closely-held corporations, corporate governance, and other complex commercial matters for businesses and individuals.
 He also provides corporate counseling in pre-litigation and transactional matters, working with transactional or specialty counsel to provide a litigation perspective or to act as an outside general counsel.
-A description of his representative class action and business litigation matters is included below.

 Building upon his nine years of experience representing business enterprises and high-net-worth individuals at two of the most prominent business litigation firms (Quinn Emanuel and Sullivan & Cromwell), Mr. Azar has prosecuted several multiparty and other class actions that resulted in more than $300 million in settlements during the past few years alone.
 Recent significant settlements include obtaining total recovery for investors of $219 million against Bank of New York Mellon and Wells Fargo in a securities fraud/breach of contract action, which reflected one of the largest recoveries against indenture trustees in United States history.

 In addition, Mr. Azar was part of the team that served as co-lead counsel in an antitrust class action resulting in $86 million in settlements on behalf of airline passengers who alleged that Korean Air Lines and Asiana Airlines conspired to fix the price of air travel between the United States and Korea.
 Mr. Azar’s significant litigation experience includes first-chair trial and appellate work.